Bluegrams/YoutubeDLSharp/README.md

 }
 ```

-For documentation of all options supported by youtube-dl and their effects, visit https://github.com/ytdl-org/youtube-dl#options.
+For documentation of all options supported by yt-dlp and their effects, visit https://github.com/yt-dlp/yt-dlp#usage-and-options.

 Additionally, YoutubeDLSharp allows you to pass **custom options** to the downloader program.
 This is especially useful when a forked/ modified version of youtube-dl is used.